InfoSeeking/Simpson/README.md

 A custom study is created using a configuration JSON file.
 See [this example configuration file](example-input.json) to reference.
 Some clarifications and remarks are as follows:

 - <b>projectName</b> must be a unique name.
 This is used to identify the study in case you wish to delete it.
-- <b>timeout<b> is the number of seconds a user has to complete the task
+- <b>timeout</b> is the number of seconds a user has to complete the task
 - <b>user.name</b> and <b>user.password</b> can both be optionally specified with a "?", meaning it will be randomly generated
 - <b>user.identifier</b> is not stored internally, but is used to reference users for specifiying <b>connections</b>